SamNofee/vst-cn-doc/doc/#TechnicalDocumentation.md

    - **Block Size**: Processing is done in blocks.
 The maximum number of samples to be processed in one block is set in [Steinberg::Vst::IAudioProcessor::setupProcessing](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#aefb5731b94dbc899a4a7e9cd1c96e6a2).
 The actual number of samples in a processing block is transmitted in the process call and can be different from call to call, but it must be a value between 1 and [maxSamplesPerBlock](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessSetup.html#a41cd06a0c942a1b3f283092b893d0de3).

    - **Audio Buffers**: For any audio bus defined by the plug-in, the host must provide buffer data - even for inactive busses.
 Busses are addressed by index, so leaving out inactive busses will mix up these indices.
-The actual data buffer can be null though (see[ Steinberg::Vst::AudioBusBuffers](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html)).
+The actual data buffer can be null though (see[Steinberg::Vst::AudioBusBuffers](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html)).

-     **Note:** The [channelBuffers32 ](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html#abac2239417d88a091cad5b4f917dc49a)(or [channelBuffers64](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html#a0bbcd9a3e75d01b547097c91f9f659cf)) buffer pointers can be the same or different for input and output: this has to be taken into account in the process function (for example not resetting the output before processing if input and output buffers are the same!).
+      **Note:** The [channelBuffers32](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html#abac2239417d88a091cad5b4f917dc49a)(or [channelBuffers64](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html#a0bbcd9a3e75d01b547097c91f9f659cf)) buffer pointers can be the same or different for input and output: this has to be taken into account in the process function (for example not resetting the output before processing if input and output buffers are the same!).
 It can be the same for multiple inputs or multiple outputs (in the case of instrument plug-ins) all outputs (or inputs) can share the same buffer!

-     **Important**: The host can call [Steinberg::Vst::IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) without buffers ([numInputs ](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#a852a74fc4e461ef086bac048313d2de9)and [numOutputs ](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#a1338255f88bad5cf4fb714c71f92b61a)of [Steinberg::Vst::AudioBusBuffers](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html) are zeroed, [numSamples ](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#aeb42971a4bd34d7baa27cff8d7e3cf26)too), in order to flush parameters (from host to plug-in).
+      **Important**: The host can call [Steinberg::Vst::IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) without buffers ([numInputs](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#a852a74fc4e461ef086bac048313d2de9)and [numOutputs](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#a1338255f88bad5cf4fb714c71f92b61a)of [Steinberg::Vst::AudioBusBuffers](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html) are zeroed, [numSamples](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#aeb42971a4bd34d7baa27cff8d7e3cf26)too), in order to flush parameters (from host to plug-in).
 Parameters can only be flushed when the host needs to send parameter changes and no processing is called.

    - **Parameters & Automation**: Any parameter changes are transmitted in the process call through the interfaces [Steinberg::Vst::IParameterChanges](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IParameterChanges.html) and [Steinberg::Vst::IParamValueQueue](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IParamValueQueue.html).
 Simple parameter changes as a result of GUI interaction are transmitted exactly in the same way as automation. (see [Parameters and Automation](https://developer.steinberg.help/vst3Automation.html)).

    - **Context:** For each processing block the host should provide information about its state.
 See [Steinberg::Vst::ProcessContext](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessContext.html)

    - **Events:** [Steinberg::Vst::IEventList](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEventList.html)